Vikas-Kain/TalentFlow/README.md

 6. Use the action buttons to view details, edit, or archive jobs

 ### Candidates Management
-1. Go to the Candidates page to see all applicants
+1. Go to the Candidates page to see all applicants (Kanban only)
-2. Toggle between List and Kanban views
-3. In Kanban view, drag candidates between stages to update their status
+2. Drag candidates between stages to update their status (optimistic with rollback)
-4. Use the search bar to find specific candidates
+3. Use the search bar to find specific candidates; filter by stage
-5. Click on a candidate to view their detailed profile
+4. Click on a candidate to view the profile, timeline, and add notes with @mentions
-6. Add notes and track timeline events

 ### Assessment Builder
-1. Navigate to a job's assessment page
+1. Navigate to a job's assessment page (Jobs → View assessment)
-2. Create sections and add questions of various types
+2. Create sections and add questions (single, multi, text, long-text, numeric, file stub)
+3. Configure validation (required, max length, numeric min/max) and optional conditional logic
-3. Use the live preview to see how the assessment will appear
+4. Use the live preview to fill the form; Validate or Save (local) the responses
-4. Configure validation rules and question options
-5. Save your assessment to persist changes
+5. Click Save to persist the assessment definition to IndexedDB (through MSW)

-## 🔧 Configuration
+## Configuration

 ### Environment Variables
 The application uses environment variables for configuration: